BARRETTMEAG/Bioinformatics-Capstone-MeaghanBarrett/core_pan/README.md

 ## Sequence Generation

 Bakta annotated genomes, producing GFF3 files located in genomes_annotated folder.
-Genome completeness was assessed with BUSCO using the lineage dataset (bacteria_odb10).
+Genome completeness was assessed with BUSCO, using the lineage dataset (bacteria_odb10).
 Core genes were aligned, filtered, and used for pan-genome analysis with Panaroo.

 ## Tools Used
    - Bakta – Gene sequencing for genome annotation and standardization.
    - BUSCO – Assessment for genome completeness assessment using orthologs.
-   - Panaroo – Determins Core and pan-genome and gene presence/absence analysis.
+   - Panaroo – Determines Core and pan-genome and gene presence/absence analysis.
-   - CD-HIT – Clustering protein to reduce redundancy (90% identity threshold).
+   - CD-HIT – Clustering proteins to reduce redundancy (90% identity threshold).
    - MAFFT – Multiple core genes sequence alignment.
    - IQ-TREE – Constructs phylogenetic tree.
    - Cytoscape – Visualize gene co-occurrence networks.